datakurre/phantomrobot/README.rst

 This is a proof-of-concept PhantomJS integration for Robot Framework.

-This package provides an XML-RPC-service, which implements Robot Framework's remove library API and relays its commands to PhantomJS using WebSocket.
+This package provides an XML-RPC-service, which implements Robot Framework's remote library API and relays its commands to PhantomJS using WebSocket.

-To be complete enough to be useful, the library should contain implementations for the same keywords as SeleniumLibrary_.
-Yet, I'm not sure if that's worth of the effort, because maybe one should just implement Selenium `WebDriver Wire Protocol`_ instead.
+**Disclaimer:** To be complete enough to be useful, the library should contain implementations for the same keywords as SeleniumLibrary_.
+Yet, I'm not sure if that's worth of the effort.
+Maybe one should just implement Selenium `WebDriver Wire Protocol`_ instead...

 This borrows many ideas from RoboZombie_ – a similar proof-of-concept remote library for Zombie.js_.